- Excursions & Activities

 - Thai cooking class

-Students will have ample free time to explore other sites on their own and may enjoy visits to Chiang Mai’s most holy temple, Wat Phrathat Doi Suthep; to the Sunday Walking Street Market, Chiang Mai’s biggest attraction; and bamboo rafting, hiking, and more.
+Students will have ample free time to explore other sites on their own and may enjoy visits to Chiang Mai’s most holy temple, Wat Phrathat Doi Suthep; the Sunday Walking Street Market, Chiang Mai’s biggest attraction; bamboo rafting, hiking, and more.

 Participation in this UC Davis Study Abroad program requires travel to and extended living in a foreign location(s) abroad.
 UC Davis Study Abroad endeavors to reduce and mitigate risk wherever possible.
 However, the environments and risks associated with living in these locations are substantially different than those found during a regular course of study at UC Davis.
 All participants must download and review the following information prior to departure.
 Any questions should be directed to the Program Coordinator.